 Other than these resources, a criminal offense attorney can assist with a Freedom of Information Act (FOIA) request through the U.S. Marshals Service.
 This department executes but doesn’t issue most federal warrants.
 The Warrant Information System, through this service is unfortunately not made available to the public.

-Primary Types of Warrants in Pennsylvania & the Reason for Each
+Primary Types of Warrants in Pennsylvania & What They’re Issued For

 This section delves into the primary types of active warrants in the Commonwealth and sheds light on what might prompt their issuance by law enforcement.
 While individuals may discover most warrants through court notifications received by mail, it’s still possible to proactively look up warrants using the methods outlined in previous sections.